fish-quant/big-fish/README.md

 - Use `bigfish.plot` subpackage for plotting routines.
 - Use `bigfish.classification` subpackage for pattern recognition tasks.

-Several examples are developed in the [examples](https://github.com/fish-quant/big-fish/tree/master/examples) directory.
+Several examples are developed in this [notebooks](https://github.com/fish-quant/big-fish-examples/tree/master/notebooks) directory.

 ## Support